THE DOVER WAR MEMORIAL PROJECT

 L C Voss, courtesy Charlie VossVoss, L. C.

-Lionel Cuthbert Voss served throughout the Great War.
-He was a civilian GPO engineer, aboard the HMTS (His Majesty's Telegraph Ship) 'Cable Ship' Alert when she was lost on 24 February 1945
+He lost his life at the end of World War II.
+He was serving as a civilian GPO engineer, aboard the HMTS (His Majesty's Telegraph Ship) 'Cable Ship' Alert when she was lost on 24 February 1945

 with thanks to Charlie Voss